gambitproject/jsgte/INFOS/ongit.md

 ### Synchronization with the remote repository on github

+(More details on how to push a newly created branch.
+Creating it on github first seems the simplest.)

 Be careful not to commit on the master branch!
 See the guidelines of the JQUERY foundation at http://contribute.jquery.org/commits-and-pull-requests/